-It does not have wood products in the floor, making it one of my top choices.
+It does not have wood products in the floor.

 It does have a ducted HVAC system that is not accessible in the floor (or rather, only partially and with great effort).
 They use flex ducts in the floor for the heating.
 AC is on the roof.

 Using the propane furnace is the only way to keep the pipes from freezing when the temperatures drop below 0 C.

 Oliver uses vinyl flooring but they can make you one without the vinyl floor.
 They can make it without the cushions as well.